jcs-instructor/mobtimer/backlog.md

 = = STOP - EVALUATE FOR RELEASE (test, dogfood,...) = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

+- [ ] **Wrapping of controls in UI when narrow window**: Change style to keep all Edit Roles info togther (label and inputbox), wrapping all together if needed below Edit Participants as appropriate
+- [ ] **TODO comments** Look at TODO comments in code (esp. new ones)
 - [ ] **Address build flakiness** (if not addressed by Docker)
       - [x] **Symlink to src** instead of to node_modules see [proposal](./proposal-symlink.md)
       - [ ] **Refactor mobtimer-api folders**: